neshacascia/devjobs/README.md

 # devjobs
 This job board app that pulls data from Firebase.
 Users can filter based on job title, location and whether the position is full time.
-Clicking a posting leads to a separate page which displays more informaton about the position.
+Clicking a posting leads to a separate page which displays more information about the position.

 ## Demo
 [Live Demo](https://nc-devjobs.netlify.app/)